Water Rights and Water Use During Drought

 How do I find out whether someone has a water rights permit and if so, what their priority date is?

-What is a term or temporary water right?
+What is a temporary water right permit?

-We may also issue term or temporary permits in some basins.
-Term permits are issued to use appropriated but unused water for a defined period.
 Temporary permits are issued to use surplus water during wetter times for a period of 3 years or less.
 In drought or other shortage, these water rights are the first to be curtailed.

 Where can I find more information about water rights?